 Your doctor may decide to monitor your blood work more closely if you tell him you want to take CBD.
 Alternatively, he may just recommend you don’t take your CBD too closely to the time of day you take your other medication.

-When used safely, CBD can help you reduce your prescription medication dosages and ultimately their side effects as well.
+When used safely, CBD may help you reduce your prescription medication dosages and ultimately their side effects as well.

 Useful links for CBD and drug interactions